PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

         :width: 600

 |
-    From here all that needs to be done is run following simple SLI command.
+    From here, run the following simple SLI command to get the config diff output in set commands form.

     .. code-block:: bash